Skip to content

 Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Community Health

 The Urban Freight Lab has been awarded a grant from the Health Effects Institute (HEI) to study the effects of ecommerce-driven freight and warehousing operations on air quality and public health in historically marginalized communities.
-The project, titled Managing the Traffic-Related Air Pollution (TRAP) Effects of Urban Warehousing Near Historically Marginalized Communities: A Scenario Analysis of Technology and Land Use Based Strategies, marks the first application of a modeling approach in ecommerce-related research.
-Case studies will include Seattle, Minneapolis-St. Paul, and New York City — three cities at the forefront of implementing policies that balance urban freight growth with community health and equity.
+The project, titled Managing the Traffic-Related Air Pollution (TRAP) Effects of Urban Warehousing Near Historically Marginalized Communities: A Scenario Analysis of Technology and Land Use Based Strategies, marks an important application of a modeling approach in ecommerce-related research.
+Case studies will include Seattle and New York City — two cities at the forefront of implementing policies that balance urban freight growth with community health and equity.

-“While ecommerce has improved access to goods in cities, it has also concentrated freight emissions in historically marginalized areas,” said Travis Fried, a doctoral student working on the project.
-“This research will provide insights into how different urban freight and land-use strategies can improve community health outcomes and environmental justice, helping cities better protect the those most affected by freight activity.”
+“While ecommerce has improved access to goods in cities, it has also concentrated some freight emissions in industrial areas,” said Travis Fried, a doctoral student working on the project.
+“This research will provide insights into how different urban freight and land-use strategies can improve community health outcomes and environmental justice, helping cities better protect those most affected by freight activity.”

 The research team is comprised of: